ZephyrSails/Archon/README.md

 * Retaliate Avoidance

-* Auto Auction (Don't be too greedy, might get destroyed)
+* Auto Auction (Don't be too greedy, might get caught)

 * ...

 With Archon, My account surpass 95% player (rank list) in a 2 years old server, in 3 month.

+This is obviously cheating and is NOT welcomed in game playing, it's already too late by the time I realized that.